snscaimito/snscaimito.github.com/_posts/2014-04-29-ifr-edfc-edaz.markdown

 ![](/img/posts/2014-04-edfc-edaz/edfc-edaz-3.jpg)

-After MAXOT, a waypoint on airway N858, Munich RADAR said "proceed direct destination when able" and I gladly accepted that major shortcut.
-The controller was me and herself a favor.
+After MAXOT, a waypoint on airway N858, Munich RADAR said:

+_Proceed direct destination when able._

+I gladly accepted that major shortcut.
+The controller was doing me and herself a favor.
 The new routing kept me out of Leipzip class C airspace and shortened my travel time to just 1:25 hours (takeoff to touchdown).

 Here I am in the sunshine flying towards EDAZ: